Yvonne Catterfeld: 2014–present

 Catterfeld rejected the offer to appear in Fast & Furious 6 (2013) to portray a princess in the Franco-German romantic film Beauty and the Beast starring Léa Seydoux and Vincent Cassel.
 The film was screened out of competition at the 64th Berlin International Film Festival, and released to positive reviews, becoming a box office success.
 It was nominated for the People's Choice Award for Best European Film at the 27th European Film Awards, and received three nominations at the 40th César Awards.
 Also in 2014, Catterfeld starred in the lead role of Amelia in the television films Zwischen Himmel und hier and Mein ganzes halbes Leben, which she had filmed back-to-back in Ireland the year before.
 Based on a treatment by Irish novelist Cecelia Ahern, the films were broadcast to strong ratings as part of ZDF's Herzkino series.
 She also appeared in the film adaptation of Dora Heldt's 2013 novel Herzlichen Glückwunsch, Sie haben gewonnen!, which became another commercial success, and had a minor role in the comedy film Bocksprünge.

 In mid-2015, Catterfeld participated in the second season of the reality television series Sing meinen Song - Das Tauschkonzert, the German version of the series The Best Singers.
 Her appearance on the show was accompanied by the re-release of Lieber so, which eventually surpassed its initial peak and reached number eight on the German Albums Chart, becoming her highest-charting album in a decade.
 Her rendition of Andreas Bourani's song "Hey" reached the top twenty in Germany based on downloads alone and became highest-charting release in years.
 In August, Catterfeld represented Thuringia in the Bundesvision Song Contest 2015 with her single "Lieber so", placing third in the contest with 114 points.

 Catterfeld starred alongside Eliza Bennett, Rosemary Harris, and Matthew Macfadyen in the international co-production The von Trapp Family: A Life of Music, released in November 2015.
 A remake of the 1956 German film that in turn inspired the Broadway musical The Sound of Music (1959) and the 1965 film of the same name, she plays Maria von Trapp, the stepmother and matriarch of the Trapp Family Singers.
 Critics dismissed the film as "clichéd heimatfilm".
 In 2016, Catterfeld appeared in the role of Nora Pilaster in the ZDF mini series A Dangerous Fortune, based on British author Ken Follett's 1993 novel A Dangerous Fortune.
 The same year, she began starring in the ARD police procedural television series Wolfsland opposite Götz Schubert, and served as a coach on the sixth season of the television series The Voice of Germany.
 In 2017, Catterfeld released her seventh album Guten Morgen Freiheit.
 Her highest-charting album since Unterwegs (2005), it debuted at number four on the Austrian and German Albums Chart, respectively, and peaked at number seven in Switzerland.
-In 2019, after three season with the show, Catterfeld announced her departure from The Voice.
+In 2019, after three seasons with the show, Catterfeld announced her departure from The Voice.